bvm-org/bvm/README.md

 building more powerful control-flow structures, for example co-routines.

+`CALLCC` will switch execution to a provided code segment, which does not have any dynamic call chain set up, but is provided with what was the current operand stack on the *take-stack*.
+Execution of that operand stack restores control to the code segment that invoked the `CALLCC`, immediately after the `CALLCC` instruction.
+Thus the old operand stack represents the continuation.

-The `CALLCC` opcode expects to find a code segment on the top of the stack.
-It then invokes that code segment, and pushes the old operand stack on the top of the old operand stack, which as usual is accessible via `TAKE` within the new code segment.
+The `CALLCC` opcode expects to find a code segment on the top of the stack and it pushes the old operand stack (representing the continuation) on the top of the old operand stack, which as usual is accessible via `TAKE` within the new code segment.
 There is deliberately no dynamic call chain set up, so when the new code segment returns, control does **not** return to the old segment.
 For